dakotawinslow/Spark-LED-Workshop-Spring25/README.md

 After reviewing the above code, it's time to build something of your own!
 This time, the world is your oyster - you can do anything you like!
 Some ideas include:
-- Changing the color based on the state of pins on the microcontroller (take a look at [digitalread()](https://docs.arduino.cc/language-reference/en/functions/digital-io/digitalread/) for detecting pin values)
+- Changing the color based on the state of pins on the Microcontroller (take a look at [digitalread()](https://docs.arduino.cc/language-reference/en/functions/digital-io/digitalread/) for detecting pin values)
 - Drawing letters or images on the array (have a look at the [Adafruit NeoMatrix library](https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library))
 - Setting up a simple webpage to control the array with over WiFi ([See this Tutorial](https://randomnerdtutorials.com/esp32-esp8266-input-data-html-form/))